monika-pant/react-hero/Assignment1-doc.md

 - Why is React known as React?
   - Source: https://github.com/facebook/react/issues/14606 and https://reactjs.org/blog/2016/09/28/our-first-50000-stars.html#fbolt-is-born
+  - Jordan Walke: I might add for the sake of discussion, that many systems advertise some kind of reactivity, but they usually require that you set up some kind of point-to-point listeners and won’t work on structured data.
+This API reacts to any state or property changes, and works with data of any form (as deeply structured as the graph itself) so I think the name is fitting.
 - What is crossorigin in script tag?
 - What is diference between React and ReactDOM
 - What is difference between react.development.js and react.production.js files via CDN?